 Relevant Coursework: “Community Radio: WOBC,” “Electro-acoustic Studio Techniques,” “Advanced Studio Recording Techniques,” “Real-time Recording Techniques,” “Satire & the Uses of Laughter,” “Technique & Form in Fiction,” “Medium as the Message,” “Problems in New Media: Creative Resistance,” “Music & Media Technologies Workshop,” “Comics, Animation, & Film in American Culture,” “Live Sound Workshop,” “Radio & Podcast Production,” and “Recording in a Professional Studio.”

 E X P E R I E N C E

 May 2017 – Present : ROCK BAND LAND (San Francisco, CA)

-Music Teacher: Instruct art and music classes and rehearsals for children (ages 4-13) in groups of 10-20.
+Music/Art Teacher, Facilities Manager: Instruct music and art classes and rehearsals for children (ages 4-14) in groups of 10-20.
 Manage classrooms of up to 25 students.
 Foster collaboration among students through improvisational jamming and song-writing.
-Co-teach keyboard and electric bass lessons, and lead musical games to deepen the students' understanding of music theory.
-Operate mixing board for large group rehearsals, and keep rehearsal space clean and organized.
+Teach vocal, keyboard, electric bass, and electric guitar lessons, and lead musical games to deepen the students' understanding of music theory.
+Operate mixing board for large group rehearsals, and set up, clean, and organize large rehearsal spaces.
 Assist other teachers with their lessons and classes.
-Help supervise safe playtime and outdoor activities.
+Supervise safe playtime and outdoor activities.
 Provide extra support to students with special needs.
 Act as Facilities Manager of the space, and supervise/train the teen counselor staff.
 Mentor two "advanced" bands of older students.
 Each session, help produce original children’s rock music and put on large concerts of 300+ audience members at the Verdi Club (SF) and at our own space.